 The Most Efficient Methods to Treat Venous Insufficiency

-If you ever wondered what the main cause of disorders such as varicose veins and leg swelling might be, you’ve come to the right place.
+If you ever wondered what the main cause of disorders such as varicose veins and leg swelling might be, you have come to the right place.
 The name of the disease is venous insufficiency.

-Venous insufficiency is actually a very common disease affecting about half the population of the United States.
-Aside for the aforementioned conditions, it also causes about 70% of all leg wounds that are slow to heal.
-Venous insufficiency can be detected through symptoms such as leg swelling that may get worse as you progress through the day, slow healing leg wounds, muscle cramps and skin discoloration in the legs, as well as leg swelling and the onset of varicose veins.
+Venous insufficiency is a quite common disease affecting about half the population of the United States.
+Aside from the aforementioned conditions, it also causes about 70% of all leg wounds that are slow to heal.
+Venous insufficiency can be detected through symptoms such as leg swelling that may get worse as you progress through the day, slow healing leg wounds, muscle cramps and skin discoloration in the legs, and the onset of varicose veins.

 Common Treatments for Venous Insufficiency

-There are many possible options for treating venous insufficiency depending on how it manifests and the specific ways in which it affects your leg muscles and veins.
+There are many practical options for treating venous insufficiency depending on how it manifests and the specific ways in which it affects your leg muscles and veins.

-Once a clinical consultation is performed and ultrasound imaging is used to come up with a diagnosis, our experts at MIVA Medical can recommend a number of procedures that may be effectively used to treat the disease depending on your symptoms.
-We specialize primarily in phlebectomy, vein ablations and foam sclerotherapy, although other medical procedures can also be used.
+Once a clinical consultation is performed and ultrasound imaging is used to produce a diagnosis, the experts at MIVA Medical can recommend a number of procedures that may be effectively used to treat the disease depending on your symptoms.

 Vein ablations involve rerouting the blood from faulty superficial veins.
 We primarily use two different techniques to cauterize damaged veins and then permit the decompression of superficial veins through rerouting the blood to deep veins.
-You can discuss both methods with our trusted and friendly experts at our medical center in Missouri.
+You can discuss both methods with our trusted and friendly experts at our medical facility.

-A veneseal treatment requires a local anesthetic, but it isn’t too invasive.
+A venaseal treatment requires a local anesthetic, but it is not too invasive.
 The main focus of this treatment is to shut the affected veins off using a needle that is positioned into the faulty vein and guided there with the help of ultrasound guidance.
 The needle will carry with it a tube that will remain inside the vein.
-Then glue is injected into the vein at certain intervals while the tube is retracted.
+Then, glue is injected into the vein at certain intervals while the tube is retracted.

 Minimally Invasive EVLT

-To find out if you are eligible for EVLT, consider scheduling a consultation with our experts at Miva Medical in Missouri as soon as possible, and your condition will be evaluated through your overall health, vascular condition and medical history.
+To find out if you are eligible for EVLT, consider scheduling a consultation with the experts at MIVA Medical in Missouri as soon as possible, and your condition will be evaluated through your overall health, vascular condition, and medical history.